dotnet/docs/docs/core/tools/dotnet-new-sdk-templates.md

 ## `webapiaot`

 Creates a web API project with AOT publish enabled.
-For more information, see [Native AOT deployment](/dotnet/core/deploying/native-aot) and [The Web API (native AOT) template](/aspnet/core/fundamentals/native-aot#the-web-api-native-aot-template).
+For more information, see [Native AOT deployment](/dotnet/core/deploying/native-aot) and [The Web API (Native AOT) template](/aspnet/core/fundamentals/native-aot#the-web-api-native-aot-template).

 - **`--exclude-launch-settings`**